Jeomon/Web-Search-Agent/src/agent/web/prompt/combined.md

 3. **Thoroughly Analyze the A11y Tree**: This is your main guide for navigating the page, identifying elements like buttons, text fields, comboboxes, and links also auto suggestions by their roles and names.
 Use this information to decide your next steps.

-4. **Use the Screenshot for Reference**: The screenshot helps you see the visual layout of elements on the page and to evaluate the new state (screenshot,ally tree) got from executing the previous action and do the next action to move forward so as to solve the problem.
-Cross-reference the screenshot to better understand the position of elements, but **always use the A11y Tree for action-based decisions**.
+4. **Use the Screenshot for Reference**: The screenshot helps you see the visualize the elements on the page and to evaluate the new state (screenshot,ally tree) got from executing the previous action and do the next action to move forward so as to solve the problem.
+Cross-reference the screenshot to better understand the position of elements.
 Understand the role and name of that element in the A11y Tree to decide the next action.

 5. **Adapt When Actions Fail**: If an action does not yield the expected result, select an alternative approach to solve the task rather than repeating the same action.